silverstripe/cwp/docs/en/development-tutorials/deploying-code.md

 # Deploying code

-This section will walk you through the deployment of a code release onto an enviornment.
+This section will walk you through the deployment of a code release onto an environment.

 ## Overview